ContentMine/workshop-resources/training-guidelines/how-to-setup-a-training.md

 link to older training repos

 ## Training Materials
-* think about color-blindness
+* Think about color-blindness

 ### Slides
-offer some advice, how and when to create slides
+Offer some advice, how and when to use slides

-* try to not use lists, except it is obviously a list
+* Try to not use lists, except it is obviously a list
-* use big enough font size
+* Use big enough font size
-* use colors which create high contrast to make it easier visible
+* Use colors which create high contrast to make it easier visible
-* have in mind, that the beamer may has lower resolution
+* Have in mind, that the beamer may has lower resolution
-* use strong visual approach
+* Use strong visual approach

 ### Screencasts
 Create them on
-* Ubuntu/Linus: RecordMyDesktop
+* Ubuntu/Linux: RecordMyDesktop
 * MacOS:
 * Windows: